TablePlus/TablePlus-iOS/issue_template.md

+### Please answer the questions below, it helps us to track the issue.

 1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):

 2. Which TablePlus version number are you using: